May 25, 2022

 Humans process visual information like AR-guided work instructions better than any other type of data.
 Frontline workers using AR instructions don’t need to be familiar with a particular machine to service it, so manufacturers can confidently assign tasks to employees regardless of experience.

 When you follow AR instructions to do a new task, you’re learning that task at the same time.
 This is learning by doing and how younger generations learn best.
-AR makes it possible to safely and effectively learn on the job, in a live production environment, with significantly less supervision or downtime.
+AR makes it possible to safely and effectively learn on the job, in a live production environment, with significantly less supervision and downtime.
 Having AR as a digital mentor frees up training resources while improving time to proficiency.
-Off the job, AR makes training available on-demand, visually demonstrating complex processes in a way that’s easier to grasp and more engaging than e-learning and can be consumed from anywhere.
+Off the job, AR makes training available on-demand, visually demonstrating complex processes in a way that’s easier to grasp and more engaging than e-learning, and can be consumed from anywhere.

 Reskilling & Recruitment

 AR enhances learning for new and seasoned workers alike.
 More than 100 million workers will need to find different occupations by 2030, as manual and operator positions are replaced by higher-skilled, knowledge-based roles.
 AR-enabled upskilling programs ensure workers don’t get left behind, aid retention, make the workforce more agile, and help convince young people that manufacturing is actually a high-tech, future-looking career.

 The benefits of augmented reality are not theoretical.
 Adopters are seeing greater year-over-year improvements in training time, retention of skilled workers, and hiring costs.
 PTC customers report significant impact like productivity, safety, and quality despite labor shortages.
 Frontline workers feel the value, too, in the form of increased safety and higher productivity.
 By driving digital transformation into the hands of workers today, AR is creating a more resilient workforce capable of closing the skills gap once and for all.